 To make this recipe, you will need a cast iron skillet and a pot to boil the gnocchi in.
 You are also going to need a small casserole dish to roast the tomatoes.

 Store the leftovers in an air tight container for up to one week.
-The creamy tomato sauce will thicken up on you so you can add a little butter or oil when reheating to help thin it out.
+The creamy tomato sauce will thicken up on you so you can add a little butter, heavy cream or oil when reheating to help thin it out.

 These ingredients do stand up well to freezing for about 2 months.